Early breast cancer treatment after surgery

 • If you think you may be pregnant, you should contact your healthcare provider immediately

-• If you are exposed to PERJETA during pregnancy, or become pregnant while receiving PERJETA or within 7 months following the last dose of PERJETA in combination with Herceptin, you are encouraged to report PERJETA exposure to Genentech at 1-888-835-2555
+• If you are exposed to PERJETA during pregnancy, or become pregnant while receiving PERJETA or within 7 months following the last dose of PERJETA with trastuzumab, you are encouraged to report PERJETA exposure to Genentech at 1-888-835-2555

-The most common side effects of PERJETA when given with Herceptin and chemotherapy as part of an early breast cancer regimen before surgery are:
+The most common side effects of PERJETA when given with trastuzumab and chemotherapy prior to surgery for early breast cancer include:

 • Constipation